 My friends looked at me a little funny when I mentioned I added Nanjing to my China plans.
 Why not Xian, or Chengdu, or anywhere most visitors go to?
 And on top of that, I spent the night instead of just taking the bullet train from Shanghai to Nanjing for the day.
 But I really wanted to see Usnisa Palace and once I decided on that, I found plenty of other things to do in Nanjing to justify a longer stay.

 Planning Nanjing was an exercise in patience.
 Since it’s not as popular as other Chinese cities, there aren’t as many articles about it (and fewer still on the actual coordination of visiting, rather than just inspiration).
-But if I can do it, so can you — especially since I’m about to detail how to spend one day in Nanjing in a logical order.
+But if I can do it, so can you.

 First Things First: Is Nanjing Worth a Visit?

 Yes, Nanjing is worth a visit.
 There’s more to do in the city than you’ll probably have time for, with a few stand-out attractions.
 There’s also a lot to be said about going somewhere off the traditional tourist trail: locals are happy to chat with you and having to work a little harder for the experience usually leads to a more rewarding visit.

 Bonus: it’s easy to get to from Shanghai and in my experience, was about 25% cheaper at restaurants and hotels.

 Nanjing is the ancient southern capital of China and holds a lot of significance in both ancient and modern times.
 Its history gets especially ugly in 1937-38, when the Nanjing Massacre (or “rape of Nanjing”) occurred, brutally killing an estimated 300,000 Chinese soldiers and civilians.